-We have shown that high-risk firms exhibit more fluctuations in borrowing costs as external conditions develop.
-In this section we will show that the investment dynamics across highand low-risk firms differ as well.
+and low-risk firms differ as well.
 The main balance-sheet data for our analysis come from Global Compustat.
 We use standard definitions to construct measures of firms' investment, debt, and other characteristics.
 Full details and sample restrictions are described in Appendix A.2.
 Appendix Table A.8 reports summary statistics for the Latin America sample of firms.
-We observe 736 unique firms across Argentina, Brazil, Chile, Colombia, Mexico, and Peru, for roughly 29,000 firm-quarter observations.6 We define low- and high-risk firms on a quarterly basis using distance to default, as described in the appendix.
+We observe 736 unique firms across Argentina, Brazil, Chile, Colombia, Mexico, and Peru, for roughly 29,000 firm-quarter observations.
+We define low- and high-risk firms on a quarterly basis using distance to default, as described in the appendix.
 Table A.9 reports additional summary statistics by firm risk and Table A.10 by country.
 We merge quarterly balance-sheet data with the global risk premium from the previous section, which we estimate on the Latin America subsample.